damhau/azdo-pipeline-explorer/README.md

 ### Open the Extension view

-- Click on the extension icon
+- Click on the extension icon.

    ![alt text](images/image3.png)